abstractalgorithms/abstractalgorithms.github.io/_posts/2022-12-20-database-sql-vs-nosql.md

 | Consistency | Transactions bring the database from one valid state to another. | All database rules are followed after a transaction. |
 | Isolation | Transactions are executed in isolation from each other, preventing interference. | Multiple transactions on the same data don't affect each other. |
 | Durability | Once a transaction is committed, its changes are permanent and survive any failures. | Committed data remains even after a system crash. |

-## Conclusion

-Databases play a crucial role in modern application development, and understanding the differences between SQL and NoSQL databases is essential for making informed architectural decisions.
-The BASE and CAP principles offer alternatives to traditional ACID properties, catering to the needs of distributed systems.